 The Bank's common shares are listed under the stock symbol "BNS" on the Toronto Stock Exchange ("TSX") and the New York Stock Exchange ("NYSE").
-The Preferred Shares are listed on the TSX under the stock symbols "BNS.PR.R" for the Preferred Shares, Series 22, "BNS.PR.C" for the Preferred Shares, Series 23, "BNS.PR.Y" for the Preferred Shares, Series 30, "BNS.PR.D" for the Preferred Shares, Series 31, "BNS.PR.Z" for the Preferred Shares, Series 32, "BNS.PR.F" for the Preferred Shares, Series 33, "BNS PR.E" for the Preferred Shares, Series 34, "BNS PR.G" for the Preferred Shares, Series 36, "BNS PR.H" for the Preferred Shares, Series 38, "BNS.PR.I" for the Preferred Shares, Series 36, "BNS PR.H" for the Preferred Shares, Series 38, "BNS.PR.I" for the Preferred Shares, Series 40.
+The Preferred Shares are listed on the TSX under the stock symbols "BNS.PR.Y" for the Preferred Shares, Series 30, "BNS.PR.D" for the Preferred Shares, Series 31, "BNS.PR.Z" for the Preferred Shares, Series 32, "BNS.PR.F" for the Preferred Shares, Series 33, "BNS PR.E" for the Preferred Shares, Series 34, "BNS PR.G" for the Preferred Shares, Series 36, "BNS PR.H" for the Preferred Shares, Series 38, "BNS.PR.I" for the Preferred Shares, Series 40.
 From time to time, the Bank also has deposit notes and other securities listed on the London Stock Exchange, Singapore Stock Exchange, Swiss Stock Exchange, Taipei Exchange and the Tokyo Stock Exchange.